stina10/GettingCleaningDataCourseProject/README.md

 * jerk signal

 ## Summary Design
-One R script was created called run_analysis.R that does the following.
+### One R script was created called run_analysis.R that does the following.
-### Merges the training and the test sets to create one data set.
+#### Merges the training and the test sets to create one data set.
-### Extracts only the measurements on the mean and standard deviation for each measurement.
+#### Extracts only the measurements on the mean and standard deviation for each measurement.
 * Any measurement variable with an original name containing "mean" or "std" were considered.
-* The only exception was a name containing "Freqmean", which was not considered to be a mean measurement, but rather a frequency
+* The only exception was a name containing "Freqmean", which was not considered to be a mean measurement, but rather a frequency.
-### Uses descriptive activity names to name the activities in the data set.
+#### Uses descriptive activity names to name the activities in the data set.
-*The activity descriptions replaced the original activity numbers
+*The activity descriptions replaced the original activity numbers.
-### Appropriately labels the data set with descriptive variable names.
+#### Appropriately labels the data set with descriptive variable names.
 * Each label was modified to spell out the signal, domain, etc.
-### Creates a second, independent tidy data text file with the average of each variable for each activity and each subject that meets the following principles:
+#### Creates a second, independent tidy data text file with the average of each variable for each activity and each subject that meets the following principles.
-* Each variable that is measured should be in one column
+* Each variable that is measured should be in one column.
-* Each different observation of that variable should be in a different row
+* Each different observation of that variable should be in a different row.
-* There should be one table for each "kind" of variable (Although, in this case the instructions specifically asked for one file)
+* There should be one table for each "kind" of variable (Although, in this case the instructions specifically asked for one file).
-* If there are multiple talbes, they should include a column in the table that allows them to be linked
+* If there are multiple talbes, they should include a column in the table that allows them to be linked.

 ## Packages required to run the R script:
 * data.table